 An average educated person knows about 20,000 words and uses about 2,000 words in a week.

 Linguist Stephen Pinker challenges such estimates as too low in his book “The Language Instinct,” claiming the average American high school student has a vocabulary of about 45,000 words, many of which he/she doesn’t use outside the classroom.
-Based solely on anecdotal experience, I would have been surprised if any teenager had a vocabulary more than a few hundred words.
-But I stand to be be corrected.
+Based solely on anecdotal experience, I would have been surprised if any teenager had a vocabulary of more than a few hundred words.
+But I stand to be corrected.

 The Testyourvocab blog has done tests that suggest the average 15-year-old has a vocabulary of about 20,000 words, and that grows until their 50s, when it reaches around 32,000.
 People with higher SAT scores also have higher vocabularies, reaching almost 40,000 words.

 What’s interesting to me is that the site’s authors relate vocabulary to reading habits between ages 4 and 15.
 Kids who read “lots” learn more words than those who don’t.
 Based on their studies, people who read little don’t top 20,000 words in their vocabulary until age 60 or so, while those who read “lots” top 30,000 by age 30.